srush98/Terraform-Project/README.md

-# CCGC 5502 - Automation with Terraform Assignment
+# Automation with Terraform

 ## **Overview**

-This project involves provisioning a highly available, scalable, and secure infrastructure in Azure using Terraform.
-It includes various Azure resources such as virtual networks, virtual machines, load balancers, databases, and storage accounts.
-The infrastructure must be deployed non-interactively and managed using Terraform modules.
+The objective of this project is to codify and provision infrastructure in **Microsoft Azure**, ensuring **high availability, scalability, and security**.
+The project is implemented using **Terraform** to define and deploy various Azure resources via Infrastructure as Code (IaC).

 ## **Prerequisites**